- Installation instructions

 EDAP Tools come with the EDAPT Keyboard Shortcuts set, which was carefully developed over the years.

 Because many of the standard Adobe keys were reassigned, it may require time until users get used to it.
-A full description of the shortcuts is available here and the EDAP Tools Shortcuts Map is available for quick access from within the package: Commands > 09 EDAPT Help > View Shortcuts Map.
+A full description of the shortcuts is available here and the EDAP Tools Shortcuts Map is available for quick access from within the package: Commands > 09 EDAPT Help.
+Then press the QWERTY button in the top-left of the Help screen.

 Edit Multiple Frames and EDAP Tools